DaveHogan/davehogan.github.io/content/posts/development/building-tag-my-map.md

 Follow best practices for .NET 9 Blazor (Server).
 I do not have a separate API project, so include controllers in the local web app.
 ```

-The last instructions about asking clarifying questions I've always found to be really important and this is true for this initial prompt.
+The last two sentences, I ask the model to clarify any assumptions and questions.
+I've always found to be really useful and this was true for this project.

-Kilo came back to me with clarifications on the mapping library to use:
+Kilo (using xAI: Grok Code Fast 1) came back to me with a couple of clarifications.
+Firstly on the mapping library to use:

 ```
 What map library or API do you prefer for displaying the interactive map (e.g., Leaflet, Google Maps, OpenStreetMap, or another)?